 4. Go meatless as much as possible.

 Meat prices are constantly on the rise, so choose to eat meatless as much as possible.
-We have several go-to meatless options that I can make anytime we don’t have any kind of meat in the house, such as these super easy cheese ‘n avocado tortillas or a breakfast-for-dinner option, like German pancakes or this creamed eggs recipe.
+We have several go-to meatless options that I can make anytime we don’t have any kind of meat in the house, such as these super easy cheese ‘n avocado tortillas, these three ways to make homemade mac and cheese, these black bean and sweet potato rice bowls, fancied-up quesadillas, or a breakfast-for-dinner option, like German pancakes or this creamed eggs recipe.
 Most weeks, we eat about 3 days’ worth of meatless meals.

 5. Limit “snack” food (especially processed snack food)